Assistant Program Director, Sr. Lecturer

-Born and raised in France, Tristan Cabello received his B.A. and M.A. in American Studies from the Université Marc Bloch (Strasbourg, France) and his M.A. and Ph.D. in US History from Northwestern University (Evanston, IL).
+Born and raised in France, Cabello received his BA and MA in American Studies from the University of Strasbourg, and an MA and PhD in American History from Northwestern University.